-If the Q-function approximator provides an entirely correct estimate of the Q-value, then it follows that utilizing the hypercube policy regularization framework can maintain or enhance the performance of the algorithm under any circumstances.
-However, in practical applications, the issue of imprecise estimation of the Q-value must be taken into account.
-When one state in a hypercube takes the optimal action corresponding to another state within the same hypercube, the Q-value corresponding to the state action $(s,a)$ may be overestimated.
-It is demonstrated that modifying the value of $\delta$ allows the hypercube constraint framework to enhance or sustain the performance of the algorithm regardless of the precision of the Q-value estimation.
+The hypercube policy constraint framework is guaranteed to maintain or enhance algorithm performance when Q-function approximators provide perfect value estimations.
+However, practical implementations must address imperfect Q-value estimations.
+In this section, theoretical analysis demonstrates that modifying the value of $\delta$ allows the hypercube constraint framework to enhance or sustain the performance of the algorithm regardless of the Q-value estimation.

 \begin{assumption} Assuming that the Q-function learned satisfies the Lipschitz condition, that is there exists a positive constant $K$ for all $(s_{1}, a_{1}),(s_{2}, a_{2})$: